ivangfr/web-reactive-jvm-native-cds-aot-virtual-threads/README.md

 ## Support

-If you find this tool helpful, consider buying me a coffee to support future development!
+If you find this project helpful, consider buying me a coffee to support future development.
+Thanks for the support! ❤️

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy_Me_a_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/ivan.franchin)